-Historically, phone customer service and digital customer service have existed in silos, governed by different parts of the enterprise.
+Customer service over the phone and the digital customer experience have been siloed.
 Voice contact centers and IVR systems have typically been managed by the IT organization, whereas websites, mobile apps, chatbots, messaging and social media are often the domain of a separate digital organization, resulting in multiple systems from different vendors that have no way to communicate with each other or share information.
 This leaves customers frustrated when switching from one mode to another, dragging down CSAT and NPS in the process.

 For example, when a consumer searches for something online, and can’t find what he’s looking for, he usually picks up the phone to reach the call center support service.
 A helpful experience would be for the agent to say “I see that you had a problem online – let me fix that for you”, but instead, the agent will ask “How can I help you?” and after hearing the request will inquire “Did you try this on the website?” having no context on the customer’s previous activity.
 This is unacceptable given customer expectations today.

 In recent years, companies have made significant investments in their digital systems, spurring innovation in chatbots and virtual assistants.
 In contrast, IVR has lagged behind, with many companies content to simply extend the lifetime of long-standing phone automation systems rather than invest in new capabilities.
 As a result, most IVRs currently have a clunky interface (known as directed dialogue in the industry) where customers can only select from menus or answer specific questions.
 Natural language – if it is available at all – is only offered in the opening “How can I help you?” question, after which the caller is constrained to follow a rigid path.
 These design decisions were made in the past because good speech recognition accuracy required the system to restrict what the speaker could say.
 This user interface is different from and less intuitive than the conversational experience of a chatbot, creating a further divide between the voice and digital worlds.